to Build Science of Education?

 All goals listed above are based on a solid science: physics, mathematics, engineering, biology, chemistry, medical science.

-Subconsciously (at the minimum), all billionaires know this.
+Consciously or subconsciously, all billionaires know this.

 One cannot build a multibillion business without having a strong intuition about the things.

-But accepting the fact that there is no such a thing as a science of education could lead to stating an actually achievable goal –
+But accepting the fact that there is no yet such a thing as a science of education could lead to stating an actually achievable goal –

 investing into the development of infrastructure needed for the development of a science of education!